snl-dakota/dakota/DI_CLEANUP_TODO.md

-   `Variables` retaining its materialized component `IRStore`, and the friend free functions `initialize_multivariate_distribution_from_variables(...)` and `initialize_distribution_parameters_from_variables(...)` use that retained config to synthesize a temporary variables-only `ProblemDescDB`.
+   `Variables` retaining its materialized component `IRStore`, and the friend free functions `initialize_multivariate_distribution_from_variables(...)` and `initialize_distribution_parameters_from_variables(...)` use that retained config directly.
-   Reason: this removes the public `variables_store` constructor wart from `SimulationModel` and restores broad legacy variable-family support, but the implementation still bridges through `ProblemDescDB` rather than a richer variables-owned runtime representation.
+   Reason: this removes the public `variables_store` constructor wart from `SimulationModel` and restores broad legacy variable-family support, but the implementation still interprets raw retained IR rather than a richer variables-owned runtime representation.

 2. `ForkApplicInterface` DI construction temporarily takes an injected `Response`.